juniorsundarCasual/TGT/vault/volume-2.chapter-080.md

 "The Abyssal Wyrm had sensed the presence of additional intruders and showed itself - a woman with beauty beyond comparison.
 She had raven black hair, deep blue eyes, and a slender and seductive figure.
 However, the vision was only short-lived, because the wyrm recognised the threat and immediately morphed into her true form.
 A slithering, elongated mass of unrivalled terror - an abomination of the highest order.
 Its entire body was coated in darkness - one couldn't recognise its face if not for the presence of four unblinking, bone-white balls marking its eyes.
 When it opened its mouth, rows and rows of domineering teeth welcomed us, ready to tear us into nothingness.
 This slave is still unable to fathom how an alluring and elegant figure could hide such a horrific presence..."

 "To conclude the story, the Lord and his companions, with the assistance from the late Madam and this slave, managed to overpower the Wyrm and drive it out of the cavern.
-But the Young miss should note, that the late Madam and this slave were only able to survive the Wyrm's attack due to the Madam's unrivalled background as a healer.
+But the Young Miss should note, that the late Madam and this slave were only able to survive the Wyrm's attack due to the Madam's unrivalled background as a healer.
 By the time the Wyrm's oppressive power had retreated, both the slave and the late Madam were left with shattered bones and perforated internal organs.
 Our survival was nothing short of a miracle."

 Jean turned back to the recording and resumed right as the scene approached the point where Markus stood up after experiencing the overpowering attack of the Abyssal Wyrm bloodline.